Lazarus Clamp

 Lazarus Clamp are an English band punk rock band, formed in Leicester in 1994, known for keeping a low profile and for its humorous live performances.

 History

 The band's debut single "Sea Sore Songs" was released on Amberley/Cleverlegs.
 The band had other early releases on Bearos Records and Sorted, both Midlands-based.
-The band had a good relationship the now-defunct Guildford label, Words and Works Rejected.
+The band had a good relationship with the now-defunct Guildford label, Words, and Works Rejected.

 Their subsequent singles ("North", "Left-handed", "Some Rivals") and the band's first two LPs (Such as you are and still not seeming to mind and The more we are the funnier it is) show a wider range of influences.
 In early 2008, they released a double album, Death to Technicians / It ain't what you do it's what it does to you, described by Drowned in Sound as "wonkily elaborate".
 In late 2009, they released the Against entitlement LP.
 This received positive reviews from sources including The Sunday Times and Delusions of Adequacy.